 Solar shingles are a product that is still in development but shows promise as a great option for homeowners looking to go solar and have a new roof.
 Solar shingles are designed to look just like traditional roofing shingles and can convert sunlight into electricity.

 Some of the most renowned companies producing these products include Tesla, Sun Power, and more.
-It’s not too far off that we could be seeing solar shingles more and more commonly on homes across North America.
+It’s not too far off that we could be seeing these types of roof shingles more and more commonly on homes across North America.

 Pros: